shahad23abdullah/shahad23abdullah/README.md

 - 👋 Hi, I’m Shahad Abdullah.
 - 👀 I’m interested in coding and everything interesting ^_^
-- 🌱 I’m currently learning OpenCV.
+- 🌱 I’m currently learning AI.
 - 📫 How to reach me? by my email: shahad127.a@gmail.com
 - ⚡ Fun fact:   I am a morning lover, working at night.